New laws strengthen NYC abortion rights

 New York is not one of the states seeking to limit abortion, and both Albany and City Hall have enacted new laws designed to protect access to it.

 The bill requiring the city Health Department to track births and abortions was approved 48-0, with three of the 51 Council members absent.
-It also requires the deaprtment “to assess the ability of licensed medical providers in the city to provide reproductive health care, identify any challenges faced by licensed medical providers to provide reproductive health care, and make recommendations for increasing the capacity of such providers to provide reproductive health care.”
+It also requires the department “to assess the ability of licensed medical providers in the city to provide reproductive health care,” identify any challenges they face in providing it and make recommendations on how to increase their capacity to do so.

 The other measures were all approved either 42-6 or 41-7.
-In each case, all five Council Republicans, including Queens Councilwomen Vickie Paladino (R-Whitestone) and Joann Ariola (R-Howard Beach), voted no, along with Queens Democrat Bob Holden (D-Maspeth).
-In three instances they were joined in dissent by Democrat Kalman Yeger (D-Brooklyn).
+In each case, all five Council Republicans, including Queens Councilwomen Vickie Paladino (R-Whitestone) and Joann Ariola (R-Howard Beach), voted no, along with Councilman Bob Holden (D-Maspeth).
+In three instances they were joined in dissent by Councilman Kalman Yeger (D-Brooklyn).

-Many who backed the bills, collectively called the NYC Abortion Rights Act, said they were vital, in statements accompanying the announcement of their being signed into law.
+Many who backed the bills, which some supporters referred to collectively as the NYC Abortion Rights Act, said they were vital, in statements accompanying the announcement of their being signed into law.

 “The NYC Abortion Rights Act is a monumental legislative package that sends a clear message that New York City is a safe haven for abortion and reproductive care,” City Council Speaker Adrienne Adams (D-Jamaica) said.
 “These critical bills, championed by the first women-majority Council in our city’s history, will support and protect both New Yorkers and people coming to our city to seek the care they need.
 As states across the country restrict access to safe and affordable abortion care, our city is demonstrating national leadership and setting the example for others to follow.”

 “With the reversal of Roe v.
 Wade, the autonomy of our bodies and our access to a safe and legal abortion is in danger across this country,” said Councilmember Lynn Schulman (D-Forest Hills), chair of the Committee on Health.
 “The bills being signed today will protect the rights of pregnant people everywhere.
-Representation matters, and that’s why I want to thank the first female-majority-led City Council for swift passage of this historic body of legislation.
-I also want to thank Mayor Adams for his unwavering support of reproductive justice for all New Yorkers.”
+Representation matters, and that’s why I want to thank the first female-majority-led City Council for swift passage of this historic body of legislation.”

+That legislation, the Reproductive Freedom and Equity Program, is in committee in both the Assembly and state Senate.

-Queens Borough President Donovan Richards, who led a rally for abortion rights after the Dobbs decision, also had a statement included in the announcement.
+Back in Queens, Borough President Donovan Richards also issued a statement in support of the six bills that were passed and against limits on abortion elsewhere.

-“As the Supreme Court and the right wing nationwide look to eviscerate abortion rights, it’s never been more important to support and expand equitable access to abortion care here in New York City — for both residents of the five boroughs and those from beyond our borders.
-This critical package of bills does just that,” Richards said.
-“Here in Queens, we will always unequivocally and unapologetically stand up for the fundamental human right to an abortion, and I commend our partners in government and advocacy alike for taking immediate action to protect that right.”
+Saying Queens would always stand up for “the fundamental human right to an abortion,” Richards said, “As the Supreme Court and the right wing nationwide look to eviscerate abortion rights, it’s never been more important to support and expand equitable access to abortion care here in New York City — for both residents of the five boroughs and those from beyond our borders.”

 Commented